gcornella/Diversify_WatchFaceComplications/README.md

 ## Health-oriented UI principles baked into the XML

 * **Single dominant metric:** A larger ring (Slot 0) makes the primary health goal unmistakable.
-* **Big, readable time & date:** The clock sits on top of everything for constant visibility.
 * **Ambient mode simplification:** Rings/text fade or move in ambient for clean low-power glanceability.
 * **Color themes:** A light set of curated palettes supports contrast preferences and situational lighting.
 * **Tap regions sized generously:** Interactive/centered areas (e.g., Restart) are easy to hit.